History of the Algarve - Al-Gharb - Learn its origins and all its history.

 The city’s strategic importance made it a focal point of military efforts during this period.
 After the Reconquista, many of the region’s Moorish influences were retained, blending with the new Christian culture that began to flourish.

-Its southernmost location of Sagres made it an ideal launching point for expeditions, and explorers such as Prince Henry the Navigator used the Algarve as a base for their ventures into Africa and the Atlantic.
+Prince Henry the Navigator, often considered the father of Portugal’s age of exploration, established his school of navigation in Sagres.
+Prince Henry the Navigator used the Algarve as a base for their ventures into Africa and the Atlantic.

 This period marked a new chapter in the Algarve’s history, as it became a gateway for Portugal’s imperial ambitions.